usptact/RandomizedTest/README.md

 - Student comes up with an answer (cheating or working it through himself; this is hidden)
 - Student tosses two fair coins
   - if coin #1 is heads, he faitfully reports whether cheating took place
-  - if coin #1 is tails:
+  - else:
     - if coin #2 is heads: report cheating
-    - if coin #2 is tails: report no cheating
+    - else: report no cheating

 The program generates synthetic dataset given number of examples and the true cheating proportion.